Face masks during the COVID-19 pandemic: Modifications

 The effectiveness of surgical masks in limiting particle transmission is a function of material and fit.
-Since the start of the pandemic, scientists have evaluated various modifications to ear loop surgical masks aimed at improving mask efficacy by reducing or eliminating gaps between the mask and face.
+Since the start of the COVID-19 pandemic, scientists have evaluated various modifications to ear loop surgical masks aimed at improving mask efficacy by reducing or eliminating gaps between the mask and face.
 The CDC evaluated and recommended two such modifications to ear loop masks to minimize the transmission of SARS-CoV-2.
-Under regular use, the CDC found that a surgical mask worn by a coughing individual blocked 41.3% of simulated cough aerosols (0.1–7.0 μm particle size) from reaching a second individual six feet away.
-However, by applying a knot and tuck technique, (Note: Knot and tuck technique: Modification to ear loop masks where the top and bottom of the ear loop string are knotted together at the mask's edges and extra material is tucked in towards the face.)
+Under regular use, the CDC found that a surgical mask worn by a coughing individual blocked 41.3% of simulated cough aerosols (0.1–7.0μm particle size) from reaching a second individual six feet away.
+However, by applying a knot-and-tuck technique, (Note: Knot and tuck technique: Modification to ear loop masks where the top and bottom of the ear loop string are knotted together at the mask's edges and extra material is tucked in towards the face.)
 62.9% of particles were blocked.
 When the surgical mask was covered with a larger cloth mask, 82% of the particles were blocked.
 When both the source and recipient wore masks, 84% of the particles were blocked.
-The number increased to more than 95% when both parties either wore double masks (surgical mask with larger cloth mask) or used the knot and tuck technique.
+The number increased to more than 95% when both parties either wore two masks (surgical mask with larger cloth mask) or used the knot-and-tuck technique.

-Another type of modification was aimed to improve the comfort of the wearers.
-Early in the pandemic, healthcare workers were required to continue wearing surgical masks for 12 or more hours a day.
+Another modification was aimed at improving the comfort of the wearers.
+Early in the pandemic, healthcare workers were required to wear surgical masks for 12 or more hours per day.
 This caused the ear loops of the masks to chafe the back of their ears.
-Ear savers, plastic straps, and hooks that go around wearer's heads, were invented to move the ear loops away from the wearer's ears.
+Ear savers, plastic straps, and hooks that go around wearer's heads were invented to move the ear loops away from the wearer's ears.
 They could be made on demand by using a 3D printing process.

-An improved version approaches the model efficacy of N95 respirators.
+An improved version of the surgical mask approaches the efficacy of N95 respirators.